 “Clinical Error Detection” as Opposed to “Technical Error Detection”: Errors are specific to the clinical coding aspect of the claim including unbundling edits, ICD/CPT® mismatches, global period violations, complete local medical review policies, correct coding initiatives, provider oversights and regulatory reporting whereas other solutions only edit technical aspects.

 Average savings achieved from the utilization of this system ranges from 10% to as high as 30% and implementation is a matter of minutes!
 The system can utilize virtually any electronic file format and provides full HIPAA compliance under a secure internet connection to our highly secure Tier 4 data center (fenced facility, armed security, biometric entry, etc.)

 What do you mean by ‘Real Time’ Error Detection and why should I care about that?

 Due to the real-time functionality of the technology, depending on the number of claims within each file submitted daily, the system will analyze each file within a few hours on average.
 Therefore, all claims are made available to the client quickly so as to not affect the timeliness of claims payments to providers.
-Our network’s automated solution allows us to provide claims real-time and get sub-second response for potential aberrations.
+Our network’s automated solution allows us to provide claims in real-time and get a sub-second response for potential aberrations.
 No manual intervention is required, substantially speeding up our claims processing.
-Historical data is stored at the processing source to ensure rapid processing for detection of aberrations like once-in-a-lifetime procedures and fraud, waste and abuse
+Historical data is stored at the processing source to ensure rapid processing for the detection of aberrations like once-in-a-lifetime procedures and fraud, waste, and abuse

 Why do claims have so many errors?